CDPAP Overhaul Under Scrutiny

 Public Participation Rescinded

-The Administrative Procedure Act (APA) requires that an agency public a notice of proposed rulemaking in the Federal Register; allow sufficient time for public participation via written data, views, or arguments; and then publish a final rule.
+The Administrative Procedure Act (APA) requires that an agency publish a notice of proposed rulemaking in the Federal Register; allow sufficient time for public participation via written data, views, or arguments; and then publish a final rule.
 Matters relating to agency management, personnel, or public property; loans, grants, benefits, or contracts; and for “good cause” are exempt from the reporting requirements.
 The Richardson Waiver, adopted in 1971, waived the exemption and instructed agencies to use the good cause exemption sparingly.
 Effective immediately, the Richardson Waiver is rescinded.

 “The policy waiving the statutory exemption…imposes on the Department obligations beyond the maximum procedural requirements specified by the APA, adds costs [that] are contrary to the efficient operation of the Department, and impedes the Department’s flexibility to adapt quickly to legal and policy mandates.”